fsquillace/junest-site/documentation.md

     junest -p "--help"

-##Automatic fallback to classic chroot##
-Since the [arch-chroot](https://wiki.archlinux.org/index.php/Chroot) may not work on some distros, JuNest automatically tries to fallback to the classic chroot.

 ## JuNest as a container ##
 Although JuNest has not been designed to be a complete container, it is even possible to virtualize the process tree thanks to the [systemd container](https://wiki.archlinux.org/index.php/Systemd-nspawn).